Hattyot/ICA0006/ceph_cluster_ansible/README.md

 * cephmgr requirements -> Installs cephmgr services requirements and sets up load balancing
 * cephadm -> Installs cephadm and bootstraps the cluster, then installs all the services on all the hosts
 * ceph config -> Configures ceph services after install
-* rbd -> Sets up rados block device images for services to use
+* storage -> Sets up rados block device images and ceph filesystems
+* logs -> Sets up rsyslog to send all logs to a central telegraf/influxdb server
 * full reset -> fully resets the hp_servers to base ubuntu
 * post-tasks -> encrypts the id_rsa key
 ___